Putt-Putt (series): History

 Putt-Putt was originally thought up by Shelley Day as a series of bedtime stories for her son, Travis; the first story involved Putt-Putt saving a cat caught in a tree.
 Child actor Jason Ellefson did Putt-Putt's voice for the first eight of the games.
 In the next three games, Nancy Cartwright (of The Simpsons fame) voiced Putt-Putt.
 Michelle Thorson voiced Putt-Putt in Pep's Birthday Surprise.

 The games are supported by ScummVM and thus can be played on other platforms such as handhelds.
 Humongous has brought several Putt-Putt and other titles to iOS and Android.

-In 1997, Humongous made an agreement with Lancit Media Entertainment to create an animated TV series of Putt-Putt, planned for premiere in the fall of 1998, along with movies and home video releases.
-It was later planned to premiere somewhere in 2000 under the title, "Putt-Putt 'n Pals".
+In 1997, Humongous made an agreement with Lancit Media Entertainment to create an animated TV series titled Putt-Putt 'n Pals, along with films and home video releases.
 Ultimately, the deal fell through.

 Several games from the original series were later re-released by Humongous on Steam in April 2014, alongside games from the Pajama Sam, Freddi Fish, and Spy Fox series.
 The first two games used pixel art graphics; starting with the third game, the series uses hand-drawn animation.

 Games

-Adventure games

-Humongous Entertainment classified these games as Junior Adventures (for kids 3–8):
+Humongous Entertainment classified the adventure games as Junior Adventures for kids 3-8.